 With regards to Lisa’s lost profits, she is out of luck.
 She and Mike had an agreement to have a meeting, but the parties had not yet entered into any type of enforceable contract.

-What Is the Primary Difference Between an Enforceable Contract and an Agreement?
+What Is the Primary Difference Between an Agreement and a Contract?

 To be enforceable, a contract must meet several specific legal requirements (all of which we will identify and discuss in greater detail in a future article).
-If any of these required elements are missing, then there is no enforceable contract.
-For purposes of illustration, we will discuss one of the legal requirements.
+If any of these required elements are missing, then there is no enforceable contract - even if an agreement has been reached.
+For purposes of illustration, we will discuss one of these legal requirements.